ktrnka/mlops_example_ecs/README.md

 ## Good things about ECS

-* When I try to deploy broken code, it never goes live.
+* ECS doesn't swap to new code until it's proven healthy
+* I'm confident that it could be configured to meet various company security requirements

 ## Bad things about ECS

-* It's designed to support ECS clusters with multiple instance types, which makes the CDK interfaces harder to use and therefore makes them error-prone.
+* The CDK interface for ECS is error prone because it's designed to support clusters with multiple instance types.
+* You have to do a bunch of work to setup https
+* Deployments are slow

+## EC2 vs Fargate

+* I read that Fargate manages more for you but can cost more.
+From the options in CDK it doesn't look like it configures all that much more.
+* Fargate could only be configured down to 1gb ram but EC2 could go lower.